websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-account-api-basics.md

     ![See the added User in Control Panel.](./user-account-api-basics/images/01.png)

-1. The service call can also be made with a Java class.
+1. The REST service can also be called with a Java class.
 Navigate out of the `curl` folder and into the `java` folder.
 Compile the source files with the following command:

     ```bash
     javac -classpath .:* *.java